Top 12 Reasons for Women to Use IVF

 Infertility is not solely a woman’s issue.
 Male factors such as low sperm count, poor motility, or abnormal sperm shape can make natural conception challenging.

-IVF with intracytoplasmic sperm injection (ICSI) allows a single healthy sperm to be injected directly into the egg, improving fertilization rates.
+IVF with intracytoplasmic sperm injection (ICSI) can significantly improve fertilization by allowing a single healthy sperm to be injected directly into the egg.

 7. Genetic Concerns